 The minimum rent for work-able families is based on the number of work-able adults in the family.
 If the tiered table tenant rent portion calculation results in a lower number than the minimum rent, the minimum rent amounts for work-able families will prevail.
 A family's rent portion calculation cannot be less than the minimum rent.
 The minimum rents were implemented in two phases.
 The minimum rent for a family with one work-able adult was \$200 in phase 1, and \$300 in phase 2.
 The minimum rent for a family with two or more work-able persons was \$350 in phase 1, and \$500 in phase 2.
 A third phase will be implemented beginning January 1, 2020.
 The minimum rent for a family with one work-able adult will be \$400.
-The minimum rent for a family with two or more work-able section with two or more work-able adult will be \$650.
+The minimum rent for a family with two or more work-able persons will be \$650.